evan-cz/cloudzero-agent/DEVELOPMENT.md

 ## Prerequisites

-Before getting started with the development of the CloudZero Agent Validator, make sure you have the following prerequisites installed on your system:
+Before getting started with the development of the CloudZero Insights Controller, make sure you have the following prerequisites installed on your system:

 - [Go 1.22+](https://go.dev/doc/install)
 - [Docker](https://docs.docker.com/engine/install/)